CemWebDev/generate_qr_code/README.md

 # generate_qr_code

 This project is a Python application that generates QR codes, including custom-designed ones.
-It uses the qrcode' and 'Pillow' libraries to create and manipulate QR codes.
+It uses the `qrcode` and `Pillow` libraries to create and manipulate QR codes.

 ## Features

 - Generate QR codes from URLs
 - Customize QR code appearance with colors and borders
 - Save QR codes as images

 ## Installation